-The bill amends existing Kansas laws regarding sexual exploitation of children and unlawful transmission of visual depictions of minors.
+The bill amends existing Kansas laws regarding the sexual exploitation of children and unlawful transmission of visual depictions of minors.
 It introduces new definitions and clarifications, particularly concerning the possession of visual depictions of children engaging in sexually explicit conduct.
 Notably, it specifies that possessing any visual depiction of a child under 18 years of age, or an artificially generated visual depiction, with the intent to arouse or satisfy sexual desires is a criminal offense.
-The bill also establishes that sexual exploitation of a child can be classified as a severity level 3 or 5 felony, depending on the circumstances, and introduces harsher penalties for offenders who are 18 years or older and exploit children under 14.
+The bill also establishes that sexual exploitation of a child can be classified as a severity level 3 or 5 felony, depending on the circumstances, and introduces harsher penalties for offenders who are 18 years or older when the victim is under 14.

-Additionally, the bill modifies the definition of "breach of privacy" to include the unlawful transmission of visual depictions of identifiable children in a state of nudity, with specific penalties outlined for such actions.
-It also clarifies that the provisions do not apply to instances where the child depicted is the one transmitting the image.
-The bill repeals certain existing statutes and introduces new legal language to enhance the protection of minors against sexual exploitation and unauthorized visual depictions.
-Overall, the legislation aims to strengthen legal measures against child exploitation and enhance penalties for offenders.
+Additionally, the bill modifies the definition of "breach of privacy" to include the unlawful transmission of visual depictions of children in a state of nudity and outlines the penalties associated with such actions.
+It clarifies that the provisions do not apply to instances where the child is the one transmitting the visual depiction.
+The bill also repeals certain existing statutes related to these offenses, indicating a comprehensive overhaul of the legal framework surrounding child exploitation and privacy violations.
+Overall, the legislation aims to strengthen protections for minors against sexual exploitation and enhance penalties for offenders.

 As Amended by House Committee: 21-5510, 21-5611, 21-6101